 This command may be used as a query to read the matrix crosspoint mix mode, or as an update to set the mode.
 The crosspoint is specified by using the 2 dimensional address syntax.
-Addresses for the first dimension (input channel) must be in the range 1 to 20 (test signal inputs 17 - 20 are included), or wildcarded.
+Addresses for the first dimension (input channel) must be in the range 1 to 16 (applies to all, mic/line inputs 1 - 8, conferencing inputs 9 - 12 and test signal inputs 13 - 16), or wildcarded.
 Addresses for the second dimension (mix bus) must be in the range 1 to 48, or wildcarded.
 If the input is wildcarded, then the command applies to the entire column of the matrix associated with the specified mix bus.
 If the output is wildcarded, then the command applies to the entire row of the matrix associated with the specified input channel.
 It is also possible to specify a subset of either the first dimension (input channels) or the second dimension (mix buses), but not both, using the range operator ':' (colon character).
 For example, address (3:5,7) refers to 3 crosspoints: (3,7), (4,7) and (5,7).
 Address (5,7:10) refers to 4 crosspoints: (5,7), (5,8), (5,9) and (5,10).
 Note: when one dimension is specified as a range, the other may not be wildcarded.
 The data type is integer, with the following values allowed: